quaternio/weather-app/README.md

-# Frontend Template #
+# Weather App #

-A template for frontend projects
+A webapp that displays a 3-day weather forecast.

 ### Contact
 Question?
-Contact tnoel@novadynamics.com
+Contact quaternioid "at" gmail "dot" com